 Never losing her sites of what she wanted to accomplish, Rebecca completed her studies at the end of 2021 with a specialisation in Human Resources.
 We decided to have a chat with her to find out a bit more about her journey.

 Before I started, I definitely was fearful about not having enough experience to do the MBA, I remember calling one of the Course Advisors and having a chat with them about how little management experience I did have at the time, because I’d probably only been in a management role for about a year, year and a half when I started thinking about it.
 And they were really helpful.

 I was able to figure out that I would be able to have enough experience to start.
-And then it was actually really good, because of all of the experience that I gained whilst I was studying, I thought about it in a different way because of that study.
-I was able to gain way more experience, from the experiences that I was having.
+And then it was actually really good because of all of the experience I gained while studying; I thought about it differently because of that study.
+I was able to gain way more experience from the experiences that I had.

 How was the support?

 The support AIB was amazing.
 Doing an MBA in the middle of a global health pandemic, whilst working in healthcare may not have been the smartest thing I could have ever done but AIB definitely supported me in doing that.

 There were times when work was super stressful, and there was a lot going on.
 Obviously, Melbourne was pretty hard hit by the pandemic, and we spent a lot of time in lockdown.
 And so AIB, were very supportive anytime I needed an extension or anything like that they were able to support me through that process of applying for one, it worked out really well.

 I suppose I’ve learned to be way more confident in my decision-making skills because I have better analytical skills, essentially.
 I learned very early on in the course learning what type of leadership style I naturally went towards.
 And then since then, I’ve been able to enhance that leadership style, so I feel like I’ve become a better people leader and because of that.